Table of Contents Show

 8. Audobon’s Corkscrew Swamp Sanctuary

-The swampy grounds are home to different kinds of white-tailed deer, otters, rabbits, and numerous alligators and are one of the great places to see alligators in Florida.
+The swampy grounds are home to different kinds of white-tailed deer, otters, rabbits, and numerous alligators and are one of the great places in Florida.

 As you move through marshes and wild swamps, you can find alligators peeking through the water.